Diogo de Boitaca

 Diogo de Boitaca (c.
 1460 – 1528?) was an influential architect and engineer of some of the most important Portuguese buildings, working in Portugal in the first half of the 16th century.

 Biography

 His name has been written in different fashions: Diogo Boytac, Diogo de Boytac, Diogo Boitaca, Diogo de Boitaca.
 The spelling of his name as Boitac (or Boytac) suggests that he is possibly of French origin.
 But, as so much in his life this is uncertain.
 His year of birth is equally unknown, but is estimated around 1460.
-He died in Batalha in 1528, but even these data are uncertain.
+He died in Batalha in 1528, but that date is also uncertain.